sievericcardo/sievericcardo.github.io/_pages/cv.md

 Service and leadership
 ======
+* Member of the Volunteering Chair for the International Joint Conferences On Theory and Practice of Software (ETAPS 2026)
-* Member of the artifact evaluation committee for the 26th International Symposium on Formal Methods (FM 2024)
+* Member of the Program Committee for the artifact evaluation track of the 20th International Conference on Integrated Formal Methods (iFM 2025)
 * Sub-reviewer for the 2nd International Conference on Engineering Digital Twins (EDTconf 2025)
-* Member of the Program Committee for the artifact evaluation track of the 20th International Conference on Integrated Formal Methods (iFM 2025)
+* Member of the Program Committee for the artifact evaluation committee for the 26th International Symposium on Formal Methods (FM 2024)
-* Member of the Volunteering Chair for the International Joint Conferences On Theory and Practice of Software (ETAPS 2026)